cslu-nlp/PerceptronixPointNever/README.md

 What's with the name?
 ---------------------

-It is an homage to experimental musician Daniel Lopatin, who performs under the name [Oneohtrix Point Never](pointnever.com).
+It is an homage to experimental musician Daniel Lopatin performing under the name [Oneohtrix Point Never](pointnever.com).

 Bugs, comments?
 ---------------